 Individual spacing and formation frontage

-Ming period military theorists preferred this spacing probably due to the significance of number five in Chinese culture (Five Elements, Five Classics, five appendages, etc.) more than anything else, although it did serve a more practical purpose — five chi was a good spacing for fighting in narrow, maze-like trails, footpaths and paddy field ridges, all common geographical features of South China, as it maintained a fine balance between formation density and maneuverability.
-A battle in such terrain required an army to be able to quickly disperse into numerous small units and occupy as many trails as possible while maintaining coherence and without losing contact between individual small units (hence the emphasis on small unit tactics in Ming infantry doctrine).
+Ming period military theorists preferred this spacing probably due to the significance of number five in Chinese culture (Five Elements, Five Classics, five appendages, etc.) more than anything else, although it did serve a more practical purpose — five chi was a good spacing for fighting in narrow, maze-like trails, footpaths and paddy field ridges, all common geographical features of South China, as it maintained a fine balance between formation density, maneuverability, and situational awareness.
+A battle in such terrain required an army to be able to quickly disperse into numerous small units and occupy as many trails as possible.
+At the same time, individual small units must maintain coherence without losing contact with each other, while checking for potential ambush (hence the emphasis on small unit tactics in Ming infantry doctrine).
 Once the fighting took place, occupied trails could be used for reinforcement, flanking maneuver, ambush and counter ambush (whilst preventing the enemy from doing the same).

 A densely packed and relatively inflexible formation would find it extremely difficult, if not outright impossible, to maneuver such terrain, while a loose skirmishing formation would be quickly overpowered by the combined arms of Mandarin Duck squad.

 Modern double file formation and hallway saturation tactic used by special ops can be seen as the contemporary application of similar concept.

 |Aerial photo of paddy fields during harvest time.
 Zhejiang, China.|

 Other spacing were also used.
 Xu Guang Qi (徐光啟) for example chose four chi, five chi and six chi spacing for some of his formations.